morrownr/USB-WiFi/README.md

 ```
 >=====>  ALFA AWUS036ACM  <=====<
 ```
-Note: 2021-06-16 - Most sellers of the ALFA AWUS036ACM appear to be having inventory problems currently.
-This should be corrected at some point but I have no idea when.
-You might consider the ALFA AWUS036ACHM as it has exceptional range.
+Note: 2021-06-17 - Most sellers of the ALFA AWUS036ACM appear to be having inventory problems.
+This is becoming a very popular adapter with Linux users.
+I chatted with Rokland today.
+Rokland says the adapter will be back in stock next week.
+They are going to email me when the adapter is back in stock and I will update this message.

 Rokland - $35 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.